FALLEN-01/vanguard/README.md

 "ScamPad" could be envisioned as a notepad application that looks normal but gradually scrambles, distorts, or modifies saved notes subtly (and sometimes not so subtly) over time!

 ### The Problem (that doesn't exist)
-Notepad app are quite simple and convenient to use, but that's no fun right?
+Notepad app is quite simple and convenient to use, but that's no fun right?

 ### The Solution (that nobody asked for)
 Give it a little personality and it'll help you "rephrase" your notes really well.